GillHapp/GovernedLotteryHook/README.md

 GovernedLotteryHook lotteryHook = new GovernedLotteryHook(vault, router);
 ```

-Once deployed, the contract will start managing swaps and collecting fees, as well as enabling users to participate in the lottery mechanism.
+Once deployed, the contract starts managing swaps, collecting fees, and enabling users to participate in the lottery and governance system.

 ## ⚠️ Important Notes

-- **Owner Controls**: Only the contract owner can change the swap fee percentage.
+- **Owner-Managed Governance**: While the contract supports proposals and voting, the owner retains the ability to implement proposals and set swap fees.
-- **Randomness**: The random number generation is based on the `block.prevrandao` and an internal counter.
-While this provides basic randomness, it may not be fully secure in highly adversarial environments.
+- **Random Number Generation**: The random number for the lottery is generated using `block.prevrandao` and an internal counter.
+This provides basic randomness but may not be secure in highly adversarial environments.
-- **Accrued Fees**: The contract accumulates fees until a user wins the lottery, so ensure the contract has sufficient funds to handle payouts.
+- **Accrued Fees**: The contract accumulates fees over time until a user wins the lottery, so it must maintain a balance to support future payouts.

 ## 📜 Events

-- **LotteryHookExampleRegistered**: Emitted when the contract is registered as a hook for a pool.
+- **ProposalCreated**: Emitted when a new governance proposal is created.
-- **HookSwapFeePercentageChanged**: Emitted when the owner changes the fee percentage.
+- **VoteCast**: Emitted when a user casts a vote on a proposal.
-- **LotteryFeeCollected**: Emitted when a swap fee is collected.
+- **ProposalImplemented**: Emitted when a proposal is successfully implemented.
-- **LotteryWinningsPaid**: Emitted when a user wins the lottery, along with the amount and token paid out.
+- **LotteryWinningsPaid**: Emitted when a user wins the lottery, with details of the token and amount won.